 #6) Test Environment Agnostic

-Should be capable of running on cloud and on-premises, virtual environment.
+It should be capable of running on cloud, on-premises, and virtual environments.

-Let’s take an Example of the e-commerce website which has both front end application and web services and you want to test the functionality of your application along with the performance.
-This requirement would definitely need plug-ins for tools that can test web services and performance of the website as well.
+Take an example of an e-commerce website which has both front end application and web services and you want to test the functionality of your application along with the performance.
+This requirement would definitely require plug-ins for tools that can test the web services and performance of the website as well.

 There are 3 primary components (of course, the components can be further split into the lower level, but that is not the purpose for now!) that we are going to see to get a big picture of the framework:

-#1) Framework Core Engine: This is the core component of the framework that does all the heavy lifting job of automation logic, validations, interfaces to the rest of the components of the architecture and third-party apps/scripts for customized test configuration and executions.
+#1) Framework Core Engine: This is the core component of the framework that does all the heavy lifting jobs of automation logic, validations, interfaces to the rest of the components of the architecture, and third-party apps/scripts for customized test configuration and executions.

 Depending on the smart selection of technology, you will be able to meet most of your design goals thereby providing the best possible benefits to the consumers of the automation framework.

-Remember the design goal of simplicity, this component should be designed in such a way in which the consumers can quickly adapt and start using your framework.
-Failing to meet this goal would result in less usage of your framework itself.
+Remember, the design goal of simplicity is that this component should be designed in such a way that consumers can quickly adapt and start using your framework.
+Failing to meet this goal will result in less usage of your framework itself.

 The interface to the core engine is the interpreter which typically follows some protocol to exchange information on test inputs.

 #3) Test Output Interface: This is the component which is responsible for outputting your test results, test logs, defect logging, reporting, and dashboards.
 The framework core engine will forward the results to the Output logger which is then rendered by the Output interface.